 Let me tell you, there are many but the answer to all of them is very simple.
-Yes, you should consider buying an electric car in India because the Indian government is offering heavy subsidies to the manufacturers as well as the buyers of electric cars in 2019.
+Yes, you should consider buying an electric car in India because the Indian government is offering heavy subsidies.

-Also, to answer the next question, yes, you should wait for an affordable EV before considering buying a petrol or diesel car.
-To convince you guys to shift to electric, here are all the upcoming electric cars in India coming in 2019 and 2020.
+Also, to answer the next question, yes, you should wait for an affordable EV.
+To convince you guys to shift to electric, here are all the upcoming electric cars in India coming in 2021 and beyond.

 1. Maruti Suzuki Wagon R Electric

 Maruti Suzuki is always at the forefront of innovation.
-It is apparent with its plans to launch the Maruti Suzuki Wagon R electric car in 2020.
+It is apparent with its plans to launch the Maruti Suzuki Wagon R electric car in the future, most probably 2021.
 The company is actively working on the upcoming Wagon R electric car.
 The car was spotted testing several times in the Gurgaon area of the Delhi-NCR region.

 In terms of design, the Maruti Suzuki Wagon R electric looks quite similar to the Wagon R stingray model, which was launched a while back.
 A test version of the Maruti Suzuki electric car seems to feature a charging socket at the front end.

 Electric Wagon R will likely be priced at twice the price of the current Wagon R at around Rs 12 lakh (ex-showroom).
 The expected price was revealed by the Maruti chief himself, however, this happened way before the Indian Government introduced heavy subsidies for manufacturers and buyers of electric cars.
 So, the final price of the Wagon R electric will be somewhere in the sub Rs.
 10 lakh range.